 I do not want to be known as a person but as a wake that is left behind.
 I lead and create with the influence of honesty and artistry.
 I fully invest in my projects.
 One of my mentors, Peggy Hackney, said “without change there is no movement.”
 I have embraced that change is constant and so I am always assessing and asking “how can I make it better and where is there room for change?"

-After growing up training competitively in Middle Tennessee, I received a B.F.A from The Ohio State University where I worked with choreographers such as Abby Zbikowski, Joshua Manculich, Ann Sofie Clemmenson, Stephen Koplowitz, Ohad Fishof/Noa Zuk, & others.
-As a sophomore, my duet with Tadas Varaneckas, Blended Hues, premiered at the 2015 Midwest American College Dance Festival Conference.
-My senior choreographic work From Four to Two, a 10 minute piece based on anthropological studies of humans, won the 2016 BellaMoxi Emerging Choreographic Artist Festival in Chicago Illinois & an article in Dance Informa Magazine.
-While at OSU I curated a love for dance film.
-Unveiling premiered at both 30FPS Film Festival in Columbus Ohio &the Jacksonville Film Festival in Jacksonville, Florida.
-I’ve set work for Seven Dance Company, The Collaborative Dance Project, Susan Petry & The Gift Project, Found Youth, Found Movement Group.
-Now back in Nashville, I have taken on the role of Associate Director for Found Movement Group under the executive direction of Stacie Flood-popp where she will be Creative Director for the 2018/2019 Season.
-She most recently taught Hip Hop for Southern Association of Dance Masters and teaches Modern/Contemporary technique at the Millennium Dance Complex in Nashville where you can catch her class every Friday at 7:30pm
+After growing up training competitively in Middle Tennessee, Manning received a B.F.A from The Ohio State University where she worked with choreographers such as Abby Zbikowski, Joshua Manculich, Ann Sofie Clemmenson, Stephen Koplowitz, Ohad Fishof/Noa Zuk, & others.
+As a sophomore, her duet with Tadas Varaneckas, Blended Hues, premiered at the 2015 Midwest American College Dance Festival Conference.
+Her senior choreographic work From Four to Two, a 10 minute piece based on anthropological studies of humans, won the 2016 BellaMoxi Emerging Choreographic Artist Festival in Chicago Illinois & an interview in Dance Informa Magazine.
+Manning most recently presented her duet, Bum One, at Big River Dance Festival in West Virginia.
+While at OSU Manning curated a love for dance film.
+Unveiling premiered at both 30FPS Film Festival in Columbus Ohio & the Jacksonville Film Festival in Jacksonville, Florida.
+She’s set work for Seven Dance Company, The Collaborative Dance Project, Susan Petry & The Gift Project, Found Youth, Found Movement Group.
+Now back in Nashville, she have taken on the role of Associate Director for Found Movement Group under the executive direction of Stacie Flood-popp where she will be Creative Director for the 2018/2019 Season and present her first full evening length work March 29th-31st.
+Other endeavors include teaching for Southern Association of Dance Masters & Millennium Dance Complex in Nashville.